wavemaker/docs/learn/app-development/deployment/pipelines-phases.md

 ### SSL Enabled Demo Cloud

-Demo and QA deployments in WaveMaker use secure protocol HTTPS, which is SSL enabled, and therefore, the app is accessible with URL patterns as follows.
+Demo and QA deployments in WaveMaker use secure protocol HTTPS, which is SSL enabled, and therefore, the app is accessible with a URL pattern as follows.

 **SILO workspace (WMO Personal workspace)**